-3. Detailed Formula As above.
+As above.

-This is also done using Network Analyst in ArcView 3.3 (see network buffers above) using a function called Find Closest Facility.
-You can specify a point layer to use as your "facilities" and then also a point to serve as your origin.
-It will then take the road network and calculate the shortest path to a facility (and it can do this using travel costs as well, if certain types of roads were considered more or less easy to use, for instance).
+This is done using Network Analyst in ArcMap (ArcInfo) 9.2 using a function called Find Closest Facility.
+You can specify a point layer to use as your "facilities" and another point layer to serve as your origins or "incidents".
+It will then take the road network and calculate the shortest path to a facility (and it can do this using travel costs as well, if certain type of roads were considered more or less easy to use, for instance).